White House, lawmakers strike deal on infrastructure - News Break

 White House, lawmakers strike deal on infrastructure

-US President Joe Biden on Thursday announced that a deal has been reached with a bipartisan group of senators to rebuild the nation's infrastructure, likely unlocking the most funding for roads, bridges, ports and broadband in decades.
+US President Joe Biden announced Thursday he has reached a deal with a bipartisan group of senators to rebuild the nation's infrastructure, likely unlocking the most funding for roads, bridges and ports in decades.

-The lawmakers have "come together and forged an agreement that will create millions of American jobs, and modernize our American infrastructure to compete with the rest of the world and own the 21st century," Biden said at the White House.
+"We have a deal," Biden said at the White House, adding on Twitter that a group of five Democrats and five Republicans "has come together and forged an infrastructure agreement that will create millions of American jobs."

+Biden, highlighting the historic nature of the agreement, took the unusual step of walking out of the West Wing to join the lawmakers speaking to reporters about the deal.

-The president sat down with the senators earlier in the day to cap weeks of tense negotiations on Capitol Hill, where Democrats and Republicans have squared off over the size and scope of the funding.
+The president sat down with the senators at the White House to cap weeks of tense negotiations on Capitol Hill, where Democrats and Republicans have squared off over the size and scope of the funding.

-But Biden hailed the breakthrough as a shining example of how Washington can reach consensus on major investments when both parties work together -- essentially a validation of his call for bipartisanship on the most necessary aspects of governing.

-He described the deal as "breaking the ice that too often has kept us frozen in place and prevented us from solving the real problem facing the American people."
+Biden was due to deliver remarks on the deal at 2:00 pm (1800 GMT), the White House said.

-The deal came together late Wednesday, with the senators agreeing on a $973 billion package over five years, with some $559 billion in new funding.
+A breakthrough on a tentative agreement came late Wednesday, with the senators agreeing on a $973 billion package over five years, with some $559 billion in new funding.

-Biden stressed that the massive plan -- which includes the largest-ever investment in US bridges and public transport -- met his requirement of not raising taxes on anyone making under $400,000 per year.

-"We're going to do it all without raising a cent" in new taxes, he said.

 "This does represent a historic investment in our country's infrastructure."